What is a Farm-Share?

 - Confirm.
 After you apply and we review your application, you will receive a confirmation email with your dues invoice attached.

-- Sundays at Avondale Estates Farmers Market 10a-1p.
+- Sundays March – November at Avondale Estates Farmers Market

-- Work-credits: 50% off for any member who volunteers on the farm 2 or more days each month.
+- Work-credit: 50% off farm-share dues for any member who volunteers on the farm 2 or more days each month.
 This discount is only provided one month at a time.

 - Expecting mothers: Women who are currently expecting will get extra food in their farm-shares if we have it.

 - Loyalty.
 Our farm-share members are our main customers and take priority when planning and packing each week’s harvests.